top of page

 Intaglio ink: in your choice of colour

-Paper or card for printing onto: you can use thick cartridge or 250gsm card stock
+Paper or card for printing onto: you can use thick cartridge paper or 250gsm card stock

 Large metal spoon: for using instead of a press to print your plate